I-Corinthian/blink-core/doc/benchmarking.md

 Benchmarking
 ============

-Bitcoin SV has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
+Blink SV has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
 As well as the rolling bloom filter.

-After compiling bitcoin-sv, the benchmarks can be run with:
+After compiling blink-sv, the benchmarks can be run with:
-`src/bench/bench_bitcoin`
+`src/bench/bench_blink`

 The output will look similar to:
 ```